Novantrone® (There may be other names for this medication.)

 How Does it Work?

 Mitoxantrone is an antitumor antibiotic, in a class of drugs called anthracenediones.
-It acts upon and interferes with the cells during certain phases of the cells’ reproductive cycle and slows or stops the growth of the cancer.
+It interferes with the cancer cells’ reproduction and slows or stops the growth of the cancer.